-- Students who major in Translation and Interpreting Studies should preferably select a language as a second major, and should have at least one other language at second year level. - b) It is strongly recommended that at least two languages should be presented at second year level with Translation and Interpreting Studies at third year level. - c) Students have a choice in the second semester of the third year between LAPP321 (Creative and Service Translation in the Public Sector) and LAPP322 (Internship: Interpreting).
-The internship will be undertaken at the Directorate of Language Affairs of the Potchefstroom campus of the NWU. - d) Students who plan to complete their internship in interpreting (LAPP322) are advised to participate in the activities of the Directorate Language Affairs of the Potchefstroom campus of the NWU during their second year. - e) Afrikaans is the primary target language of the translation modules in Translation and Interpreting Studies and students should be fluent in Afrikaans in order to register for these modules.
+- Students who major in Translation and Interpreting Studies should preferably select a language as a second major, and should have at least one other language at second year level. - b) It is strongly recommended that at least two languages should be presented at second year level with Translation and Interpreting Studies at third year level. - c) Students have a choice in the second semester of the third year between LAPP321 and LAPP322.
+The internship will be undertaken at the Directorate of Language Affairs of the Potchefstroom campus of the NWU. - d) Students who plan to complete their internship in interpreting (LAPP322) are advised to participate in the activities of the Directorate Language Affairs of the Potchefstroom campus of the NWU during their second year. - Afrikaans is the primary target language of the translation modules in Translation and Interpreting Studies and students should be fluent in Afrikaans in order to register for these modules.